M-Scott-Lassiter/Fred-the-Developer/Documentation/README.md

 # Fred the Developer Design Document

-## Overview
+## How This Documentation is Organized

+Fred has several different types of documentaiton.

+- For detailed usage guidance on each of Fred's classes and methods, see the [Reference Guide](ReferenceGuide.md).
+- (IN PROGRESS) For example usage, see Tutorials.
-This document details the custom Excel Workbook properties that Fred uses to make his developer tools work.
+- The rest of this document details the custom Excel Workbook properties that Fred uses to make his developer tools work.

 ## Properties
 These are stored under Excel's built in `ThisWorkbook.CustomDocumentProperties`.
-By storing values here, you can use them in your other modules to guide behavior while debugging (such as controlling data logging output).
+By storing values here, the set values persist not only between VBA run calls, but remain even if you close and reopen your workbook (assuming you saved, of course).
+Fred uses these behind the scenes when doing tasks such as logging debugging output.

 If the Type column refers to a [custom Fred enumeration](#enumerations), then the property is of type `msoPropertyTypeNumber`.
 Microsoft defines the available property types on their [Office VBA documentation](https://docs.microsoft.com/en-us/office/vba/api/office.msodocproperties).